ncatlab/nlab-content/pages/6/8/0/0/86/content.md

   \mathcal{O}(Conf) \in dgAlg
 $$

-is called the **BV-BRST-complex** of the physical system.
+is akin to the BV-BRST-complex of a physical system.
 Roughly, in positive degrees this dg-algebra remembers the [[k-morphism]]s of the $\infty$-groupoid $Conf$, while in negative degrees it remembers the negative degrees of the derived function algebra of the space of objects of the $\infty$-groupoid.

 In the physics literature